Rajarajeshwari Nagar, Bengaluru: Culture

 The Karnataka Chitrakala Parishath is set to open a 14-acre campus in Rajarajeshwari Nagar by 2020.

+The Global Academy of Technology has a campus.

 The neighbourhood is known for its vigilance against garbage dumping.
 Residents of the locality have formed a volunteer group called "Swachh RR Nagar" to clear garbage from public places in the area.
 In 2019, BBMP installed CCTV cameras in the locality to monitor and curb garbage dumping.

-Residents of RR Nagar also ensure that the ban on plastic is enforced in the neighbourhood by donating paper covers and cloth bags to vendors.
-The locality reportedly became "plastic-free" in mid 2019.

-Global Village Tech Park

-The Global Village Tech Park, spread over 120 acres, is located in Rajarajeshwari Nagar.
-A number of companies' offices are present in the Park.
-The headquarters of IT services firm Mindtree is also located there.